PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-12 05:56:20
+Last updated: 2024-04-12 05:56:53
-Random Quote: Bo-Katan: "You are not a Mandalorian."
-Boba: "Never said I was." - Boba Fett
+Random Quote: How to run a marathon: Step one, you start running.
+There is no step two. - Barney Stinson